keskival/Web-NFC/README.md

 This sample project was bootstrapped by using the following command: phonegap create Web-NFC

+Android platform was added by using the command: phonegap platform add android

 The WTFPL license applies to all parts not specifically licensed otherwise.

 The client directory contains the mobile Phonegap client application.